raspberrypilearning/flower-generator/en/step_5.md

 Look at what you did to add the 'colour' input and repeat it to add a 'size' input which you can use to set the size of the sprite.
 --- /hint ---
 --- hint ---
-You'll need to use the following block with the 'size' input in your 'draw flower' definition.
+You'll need to use the following block with the 'size' input in your `draw flower` definition.

 ![screenshot](images/flower-size-blocks.png)